Tachytaenius/tachy-guns/readme.md

 These are pack you actually want to choose from and install.
 They don't conflict, you can install them all if you want.
+Make sure to read the readme for the one you choose.

 - 1400: Recommended as it adheres to Dwarf Fortress' 1400 technology cutoff.
 	Adds some very old-timey weapons.